 - Fanboy: Jules is one for Karen, sending her lengthy letters about the beauty of her tragedies.
 She never replies, though, making him worry that they just got thrown away.
 (Turns out, Karen loves them and relishes his rich prose, with her reactions to them bordering on Ship Tease.)

-Fourth Wall Observer: A variation: Harold can hear the narrator, but turns out the Fourth Wall isn't technically up in the first place.
+- Fourth Wall Observer: A variation: Harold can hear the narrator, but turns out the Fourth Wall isn't technically up in the first place.
 Which makes the fourth wall sort of a one-way mirror.

-Freak Out!: Eiffel goes through one when she realizes Harold was real, and starts wondering if she really killed people with her previous books.
+- Eiffel goes through one when she realizes Harold was real, and starts wondering if she really killed people with her previous books.

-Once Hilbert actually believes Harold is being narrated (due to the "little did he know" line below), he instantly starts displaying his Genre Savvy.
+- Once Hilbert actually believes Harold is being narrated (due to the "little did he know" line below), he instantly starts displaying his Genre Savvy.

 Jules: Come back next week.
 Wait, you could be dead by then.
 Come back tomorrow.

-A Good Way to Die: After reading through the draft of Eiffel's novel about him, Professor Hilbert tells Howard that his death is required to truly make the novel a literary masterpiece.
+- A Good Way to Die: After reading through the draft of Eiffel's novel about him, Professor Hilbert tells Howard that his death is required to truly make the novel a literary masterpiece.
 Howard then brings himself to read the draft, and realizes he has to die to save a boy.
 He then accepts his impending death as this trope.

-In addition, both the novel and the film itself treat Harold's watch as its own character.
+- Both the novel and the film itself treat Harold's watch as its own character.
 When the bus slams into Harold, the first thing it hits is his watch — which is destroyed, but a part of it becomes embedded permanently in his arm and slows down the hemorrhage that would have killed him otherwise.
 So just like Harold stepped in front of a bus to save a child, his watch took the brunt of the hit for him.